DanielePalaia/checkmk/README.md

 ## How to test

 on variables.tf we can override some parameteres (for example the namespace of the K8s cluster where the installation will take place like rabbitmq).
+We can also specify some specific parameters for the clusters.

 on providers.tf there are the two helm provideres: